Are Sur-Rons Street-Legal? Breaking Down the Electric Dirt Bike's Legal Status

 Taking the European Approach?

 What’s really interesting is that Surron does make a street-legal version of the Light Bee X, called the Light Bee L1E.
-The equipment it has makes sure it follows European road rules, so you can legally register and ride it on the roads.
-If Surron or the other manufacturers brought a model like this to the U.S., then it would be a street-legal electric dirt bike.
+Its standard equipment follows European road rules, so you can legally register and ride it on the roads.
+If manufacturers brought a model like this to the U.S., then we could have a street-legal Surron of our own.

 It’s the American versions of these bikes that are problematic.
 The manufacturers’ websites skirt the issue entirely, preferring not to talk about the legality of riding their bikes, let alone modifying them.
 It’s completely irresponsible on their part at the least and dangerous at the worst.
 Surron’s U.S. website doesn’t even list the motor’s wattage; you have to go to the Canadian website for that information.